-Crispy potatoes, grilled onions, fresh herbs.
-The three come together to make a pretty amazing side dish.
+Crispy grilled red potatoes, grilled onions and fresh herbs.
+These three come together to make a pretty amazing side dish.
 But how do you get the potatoes crispy on the outside and not overcook the inside?
 The secret is slightly cooking them first in the microwave

 Whenever I’m cooking a dish on the grill, I make it a challenge to see if I can make the entire dinner outside.
 This has two big advantages.
 First, everything has that awesome grilled flavor.
 And second, you have a lot less mess in the kitchen to clean up.

-I’ve tried grilling potatoes at least a dozen different ways.
+I’ve tried making these crispy grilled red potatoes at least a dozen different ways.
 Early on, it was a lot of potatoes grilled whole.
 But this doesn’t give enough surface area for them to get crispy.
 You’ll need to quarter them in bit sized pieces.
 To make this work, you need to have a grill basket.
 I’ve definitely lost more than my fair share of potatoes by having them fall between the grates.

 The challenge with potatoes is that no matter how small you cut them, they’re going to overcook near the skin before the most inner part fluffy and moist.
 This is where the two step cooking method comes in.
 Back in 2012, I put up a recipe for oven roasted purple potatoes where I first discussed this method.

 You want to cook the potatoes first in the microwave.
 But not all the way.
 Just enough to start the cooking process.
 If you turn your left hand over right now and poke at the lower left of your palm, just above the wrist bone, this is cooked too far.
 You want somewhere between this level of doneness and raw.
 Basically, it’s just “slightly pressable”.
 I’ve found that means about 5 minutes in my microwave for a large plate of little red potatoes.